Devo: 1978–1980: Recording contract, Q: Are We Not Men? A: We Are Devo!, and Duty Now for the Future

 Recommendations from David Bowie and Iggy Pop enabled Devo to secure a recording contract with Warner Bros. in 1978.
 After Bowie backed out of the business deal due to previous commitments, their first album, Q: Are We Not Men?
-A: We Are Devo! was produced by Brian Eno and featured re-recordings of their previous singles "Mongoloid" and "(I Can't Get No) Satisfaction".
+A: We Are Devo!, was produced by Brian Eno and featured rerecordings of their previous singles "Mongoloid" and "(I Can't Get No) Satisfaction".
 On October 14, 1978, Devo gained national exposure with an appearance on the late-night show Saturday Night Live, a week after the Rolling Stones, performing "(I Can't Get No) Satisfaction" and "Jocko Homo".

 The band followed up with Duty Now for the Future in 1979, which moved the band more towards electronic instrumentation.
 While not as successful as their first album, it did produce some fan favorites with the songs "Blockhead" and "The Day My Baby Gave Me a Surprize" [sic], as well as a cover of the Johnny Rivers hit "Secret Agent Man".
 "Secret Agent Man" had been recorded first in 1974 for Devo's first film and performed live as early as 1976.
 In 1979, Devo traveled to Japan for the first time, and a live show from this tour was partially recorded.
 Devo appeared on Don Kirshner's Rock Concert in 1979, performing "Blockhead", "Secret Agent Man", "Uncontrollable Urge", and "Mongoloid".
 Also in 1979, Rhino, in conjunction with the Los Angeles radio station KROQ-FM, released Devotees, a tribute album.
 It contained a set of covers of Devo songs interspersed with renditions of popular songs in Devo's style.

 Devo actively embraced the parody religion Church of the SubGenius.
 In concert, Devo sometimes performed as their own opening act, pretending to be a Christian soft rock band called "Dove (the Band of Love)", which is an anagram of "Devo".
 They appeared as Dove in the 1980 televangelism spoof film Pray TV.